-I went from Harvard into Boston and attended the worship service at The Old North Church, which is where Paul Revere had the lantern(s) hung (one or two?
-I don’t remember which signal was which!).
+I went from Harvard into Boston and attended the worship service at The Old North Church, which is where Paul Revere had the two lanterns hung to warn that the British were approaching by water.

 Inside the church, another plaque commemorated Charles Wesley, who in September and October of 1736 preached in the very pulpit that was used in today’s service.
 You might not be able to read all the lines, so here’s one that I really like.
 Remember that it was Charles who wrote so many great hymns of the church (his best known is probably the one named on this plaque – O For A Thousand Tongues To Sing).
 My favourite line reads: Sweet singer of evangelical Anglicanism and poet of jubilant Methodism.